Kanasjnr/Africycle/README.md

 4. Once approved, you'll receive instructions to access the platform
 5. Complete the onboarding process and start contributing to a sustainable future

-For any questions about the beta program, please contact us at aficycle0@gmail.com
+For any questions about the beta program, please contact us at info@africycle.xyz